An Exhibit of Historic Bible-related Materials from the Collection of the Harvard Divinity School Library

 when God by death thee calles.

-This exhibit was originally prepared for display in October 1998 by Clifford Wunderlich, along with Russell Pollard and Charles Willard, and with the assistance of other staff in the Andover-Harvard Library, especially Doris Freitag and Timothy Driscoll, and Thomas Jenkins of the Harvard Divinity School's Office of Development and Public Affairs.
+This exhibit was originally prepared for display in October 1998 by Clifford Wunderlich, along with Russell Pollard and Charles Willard, and with the assistance of other staff in the Harvard Divinity School Library, especially Doris Freitag and Timothy Driscoll, and Thomas Jenkins of the Harvard Divinity School's Office of Development and Public Affairs.
 Special thanks go to Pamela Matz, Curator of Exhibits in the Harvard College Library, for some last minute help in setting up the exhibit.
 The online version was prepared by Clifford Wunderlich.
-Please direct corrections, comments, etc. to him.
+Please direct corrections, comments, etc. to Research Services.